chrisnajman/to-do-list-v2/README.md

 ### Button: Reorder Entries by Date (asc)

-Disabled until 2 to-dos have been generated.
+Disabled until two to-dos have been generated.
 Its function is to sort the to-dos in ascending order if the date sequence gets out of sync.
-This might occur if a day is missed and added later or if an earlier to-do is deleted due to inaccuracy and needs re-insertion.
+This might occur, for example, if a day is missed and added later or if a to-do is accidentally deleted  and needs to be reinserted.

 ### Button: Delete all entries

-Disabled until 2 to-dos have been generated.
+Disabled until two to-dos have been generated.
 Clicking it will launch a 'confirm' dialog.
 If 'yes' is clicked, local storage for the following keys will be deleted:

 - To-dos for all dates in the to-do list.
 - The 'Reorder entries?' button state value.